 Isetan recognises the growing importance of how climate change would impact markets and societies globally as well as our operations.
 We strongly believe that we must take comprehensive action to tackle the challenges posed by the threat of climate change.
 We are committed to managing environmental impacts across our value chain and reducing emissions and waste in our operations.
-Furthermore, we would align ourselves to global best practices, and international standards and frameworks related to ESG and climate change disclosures.
-Isetan is committed to the following actions based on our capacity and resources.
+Furthermore, we would align ourselves to global best practices, and the most stringent international standards and frameworks related to ESG and climate change disclosures.
+Isetan is committed to the following actions.

-- Align the Company to the latest climate frameworks and ESG standards for disclosure and reporting; - Ensure the Board is kept abreast of our latest ESG performance and climate risks exposure, and is informed of any adverse business impacts due to climate change;

-Incorporate energy efficiency considerations and energy-saving measures, whenever economically viable and technically feasible;
+- Align the Company to the latest climate frameworks and ESG standards for disclosure and reporting; - Ensure the Board is kept abreast of our latest ESG performance and climate risks exposure, and is informed of any adverse business impacts due to climate change; - Incorporate energy efficiency considerations, energy-saving measures and renewable energy solutions, whenever economically viable and technically feasible; - Continuously minimise environmental impacts through optimised resource control, pollution prevention, recycling initiatives and other efficiency measures.